Theme

 Why people are watching it

 goose is part of a broader move toward tools that act within the development environment rather than stopping at code suggestions.
-That makes it useful as a reference point for readers tracking how AI agents are being used in real software workflows.
+That makes it useful for readers tracking how AI agents are being used in real software workflows.

 What readers may want to know